Biscgit/battery-neofetch/README.md

 By [David Horvát](https://github.com/Biscgit) [2023] :heart:~

-[^1]: No warranties on anything provided, run at your own risk.
+<sub> No warranties on anything provided, run at your own risk.</sub>